LIVING IN THE RESIDENCE HALLS

 For most UVM students, the housing experience takes place in learning communities (LCs), designed to bring students with a shared interest together and provide a feeling of home.

-LCs are built around a common theme, and in Fall 2018 we expect more than 85% of incoming students will live in one.
+LCs are built around a common theme, and in Fall 2019 we expect all incoming students will live in one.
 After exploring the different LC options available, incoming students will rank their LC preferences on their contract.

 ROOM ASSIGNMENT PROCESS